PAM: Hi Everyone, I’m Pam Laricchia from livingjoyfully.ca and today I’m here with Sophie Christophy. Hi, Sophie.

 I think I’ve mentioned before, with my kids as they became teenagers and were hanging out in a larger social circle, that ability that they had to just look at situations and help the people in their small social group find a consensual path forward for what they were looking to do.
 It was something that their friends appreciated and noticed because that was not something that their friends were able to do.
 It was, like, ‘Three people wanted to do X, two people wanted to do Y, so we did X.’ And the other people lost because they didn’t have enough people wanting to it.
 That was just totally accepted as the path forward.
 For my kids to maybe sometimes find a Z that everybody was happy to do, worked, or find and XY combination that they could do.
 This was something that their friends just found so different.

-I remember I was in New York and we went to an event and my daughter’s friends were there, it was an art show, and everyone of them came up to me—we were just there, they had the music was on, we were just walking around, whatever, but throughout the night everyone of them came up to me and said how much they appreciated Lissy.
+I remember I was in New York and we went to an event and my daughter’s friends were there, it was an art show with a variety like what you can see at Dispensary West Hollywood, and everyone of them came up to me—we were just there, they had the music was on, we were just walking around, whatever, but throughout the night everyone of them came up to me and said how much they appreciated Lissy.
 It was totally unexpected to me but it was a point, like, just how she is in the world is very different than most, even of her peers, expect and they notice the difference.

 That just had me thinking about it and when you were talking about it, that’s what jumped to mind.
 Our children growing up and learning a different social dynamic, and relationship dynamic, a different way of being with other people, makes such a big difference when they reach out further into the world, if that makes sense.